ScratchSpace/cmdchk/README.rst

 for 5 seconds and exit instead of serving.

-It has the capability to parse config files to set the user it runs as, the port it listens on and the logfile it writes to.
+It has the capability to parse config files to set the user it runs as, the port it listens on, the logfile it writes to and the checks it runs.

 Wrapper
 -------